uncomplexlearning/a-level/markdown/physics.md

 #### Refraction

 - wave speed is different in the more optically dense material
-  - ... the edge of a wavefront slows down or speed up when entering that material
+  - ...the edge of a wavefront slows down or speed up when entering that material
   - ...but the part of the wave not in the material continues at a different speed

 </br>